SedatKurtulus/SedatKurtulus/README.md

 - 👋 Hi, I’m @SedatKurtulus
 - 👀 I'm focused on Python, HTML and CSS.
-- 🌱 I’m currently learning Python.
-- 💞️ I dream of becoming data analysis.
-- ✨ I’m interested in art and running.
+- 💞️ I’m interested in art and running.
 - 📫 How to reach me: https://sedatkurtulus.com

 <!---